 Some people struggle to understand the concept of sitting down and doing nothing, just focusing on staying present.
 It is the practice where you are aware of where you are in the moment, not reacting to what is going on around you.
 And focusing on the here and now.
-Practising mindfulness meditation can bring positive changes in one’s behaviour, health, and attitude.
+Practice mindful meditation can bring positive changes in one’s behaviour, health, and attitude.

 Benefits of Mindfulness